J-1 Visa Strategic Partnerships Manager Jobs

 Verify whether your country triggers the two-year rule

-If your home country appears on the Exchange Visitor Skills List published by the State Department, you face a two-year home-residency requirement before changing to H-1B or a green card.
+If your home country appears on the Exchange Visitor Skills List published by the State Department, you face a two-year home-residency requirement before changing to H-1B visa or a green card.
 Confirm your country's status before accepting an offer to plan your long-term pathway accurately.

 Negotiate training plan scope before the offer stage